Chymyst/chymyst-core/docs/chymyst10.md

 In addition, the programmer will need to designate some molecules as DMs and others as local molecules.
 The DCM runtime will run reactions with local molecules in the same way as with the ordinary chemical machine.

-In order to make it possible to emit DMs into a remote process in a safe and declarative manner, the DCM imposes several restrictions on the user's code.
+In order to make it possible to emit DMs into a remote process in a safe and declarative manner, the DCM imposes two restrictions on the user's code:
-The two main restrictions are:

-- DMs can be emitted into a remote reaction site only if the remote process defines exactly the same code for the reaction site.
+- DMs can be emitted into a remote reaction site only if the remote process and the local process contain exactly the same code for that reaction site.
-- Within any process, there may be at most one active copy of the reaction site that consumes DMs.
+- Within any process, there may be at most one active copy of each reaction site that consumes DMs.

-We will now explain the implementation of this paradigm in more detail.
+We will now explain the implementation of the DCM paradigm in more detail.

 ## Motivation